Dog in Clinic

 A vet will do a complete body examination, including vision and hearing check, reflexes, abdominal palpation, oxygen level, heart rate, body temperature, and blood pressure.

-Some tests will also be performed, such as complete blood count (CBC), serum electrolyte levels, urinalysis, protein and glucose, and fecal examination.
+Some tests, such as complete blood count (CBC), serum electrolyte levels, urinalysis, protein and glucose, and fecal examination, will also be performed.

-Chest and abdominal images through radiographs (x-rays) may be done to look at the heart and lungs.
+Chest and abdominal images through radiographs (x-rays) may be done to examine the heart and lungs.
 If the veterinarian suspects damage, CT scans, ultrasound, and possibly an MRI may be used to get a better view.
 An electrocardiogram (ECG) can measure the heart’s electrical and muscular activity.

-In cases of chronic pimobendan poisoning, the damage from the toxicity has already been done, so the treatment will depend on which organs are affected.
+In chronic poisoning cases, the toxicity damage has already been done, so the treatment will depend on which organs are affected.

 Animal Safety

-The tablets are flavored—store tablets out of animals’ reach to avoid accidental ingestion.
+The tablets are flavored, so they must be stored out of animals’ reach to avoid accidental ingestion.

-Recommended storage condition for Vetmedin for dogs is to keep it in a space with temperatures ranging from 59°F up to 86°F (15 to 30°C).
+Recommended storage condition is to keep it in a space with temperatures ranging from 59°F up to 86°F (15 to 30°C).

 How long does Vetmedin prolong life?
-If you follow the prescribed dosage, you can expect the animal’s survival to increase by more than two times.
-In addition, Vetmedin’s side effects are minor and don’t put vital organs in critical danger.
+If you follow the prescribed dosage, you can expect the animal’s survival to increase more than two times.
+In addition, its side effects are minor and don’t put vital organs in critical danger.

 Drugs Similar to Vetmedin

-There is no FDA-approved alternative to Vetmedin.
-Vetmedin capsules, oral liquids, injections, and chewable tablets contain the same active ingredient, pimobendan.
+There is no FDA-approved alternative to this medicine.
+Capsules, oral liquids, injections, and chewable tablets contain the same active ingredient, pimobendan.

 Frequently Asked Questions